Thomas E. Kottke, MD

 - Practicing Specialty: Cardiology

-Personally, I enjoy riding my bicycle to work, I love all of the fresh fruits and vegetables that are available to those of us who live in the mid-west and I look forward to the day when all of us can live and work in an environment free of tobacco smoke.
+Personally, I enjoy riding my bicycle to work, and I love all of the fresh fruits and vegetables that are available to those of us who live in the Midwest.
+I look forward to the day when all of us can live and work in an environment free of tobacco smoke.

 - Medical School: University of Minnesota 1974